Election Judges

 Required Training

-Prior to serving, all election judges are required to complete a paid training in mid-July, which takes approximately three hours to complete.
+Prior to serving, all election judges are required to complete paid training, which takes approximately three hours to complete.

 Apply Here